8 examples of assistive technology and adaptive tools

-It may help your child to be able to listen to the words as she reads them on the page.
+It may help your child to be able to listen to the words while reading them on the page.
 Many e-books have audio files, and smartphones and tablet computers come with

-text-to-speech software that can read aloud anything on your child’s screen.
-If she struggles with writing or taking notes, an audio recorder can capture what the teacher says in class so your child can listen to it again at home.
+that can read aloud anything on your child’s screen.
+If kids struggle with writing or taking notes, an audio recorder can capture what the teacher says in class so they can listen to it again at home.

 Reading guides are good tools for kids who have trouble with visual tracking or who need help staying focused on the page.
 The plastic strip highlights one line of text while blocking out surrounding words that might be distracting.
 The strip is also easy to move down the page as your child reads.